 Students should first review the list of eligible activities with a parent or guardian and together decide on an activity.
 As activities are completed, the details are to be recorded on a Community Involvement Record.

-Until January 2021, parents/guardians will be allowed to sign for hours.
+Parents and guardians are no longer allowed to sign for hours.
 Students must still include the contact information of someone other than a parent who can verify the activity and hours completed.
 Students should submit their Community Involvement Record of summer activities to their school when completed.

 Eligible community involvement activities

 Community involvement activities may take place in a variety of settings, including businesses, not-for-profit organizations, public sector institutions (including hospitals), and information settings.
 The OCSB has developed a list of community involvement activities that are considered acceptable.

 Eligible activities may include an event or activity designed to be of benefit to the community and/or supports a not-for-profit agency, institution or foundation that conforms to the ethical standards of the OCSB and the Ontario Ministry of Education.

 You can find examples of eligible activities in the document we’ve prepared.

 Students are required to obtain a Police Records Check only if the community involvement activity is with the federal, provincial, or municipal government.
 Results of the Police Records Check will be sent directly to the government agency.
 If the community involvement activity takes place within the OCSB, a check is not required.
 Non-government agencies are not authorized to request Police Records Checks.